Transit Pilot Projects

 In 2022, DRPT conducted the Route 60 Transit Feasibility Study to evaluate the feasibility of implementing new transit service along an approximately six-mile section of Route 60 between Chippenham Parkway and Walmart Way/Stone Village Way.

 Greater Richmond Transit Company (GRTC) extended service to this section of Route 60 as part of a transit pilot program that is partially funded by a DRPT grant.

 DRPT supported the creation of a new shuttle service in the Roanoke Valley with a grant.
 This shuttle aims to improve public access to McAfee Knob, a highly popular destination on the Appalachian Trail with limited parking availability.

-A DRPT study looked at possible ways to connect the areas around the I-64 Corridor and Afton Mountain.
+A DRPT study looked at possible ways to connect the areas around the Interstate 64 Corridor and Afton Mountain.
 The result of this study is the Afton Express.

 Staunton, Waynesboro, and Augusta County are now connected to the city of Charlottesville and Albemarle County.
-The new bus line connects BRITE and CAT to ensure consistent service throughout the region.
+The new bus line connects BRITE and Charlottesville Area Transit to ensure consistent service throughout the region.

 Route 111 Demonstration Study

 Chesterfield County and DRPT worked together to identify a 7.5 mile-long corridor from the Chesterfield County/City of Richmond boundary to Iron Bridge Road as a location where new transportation services would be especially beneficial.

 In 2020, GRTC launched a pilot project for a Route 111 bus service along this corridor.
 This service receives funding from a two-year DRPT demonstration grant program.